TomSpencerLondon/coder-craftsman/src/pages/2020-04-14-post-twenty-four/index.md

 # Interface Segregation

+This is the fourth in a series of five blogs on the SOLID Design Principles.
+Read the blogs on the other principles:

+Read about the first principle, the Single responsibility principle here [title](https://www.example.com)

 Robert C. Martin (Uncle Bob) defined the interface-segregation principle (ISP) whilst working with Xerox to improve the software for their new printers.
 He stated it as:

 A client should never be forced to implement an interface that it doesn't use.
 Nor should clients be forced to depend on methods they do not use.